hankotanks/lindenmayer_grammar/README.md

 This crate showcases my approach.
 It supports stochastic and context sensitive rules.

-Axioms are the strings that substitution is performed on, and are composed of symbols from a single `Alphabet` (a type that implments `Clone` and `Ord`).
+Axioms are the strings that substitution is performed on, and are composed of symbols from a single `Alphabet` (a type that implements `Clone` and `Ord`).
 Axioms can be rewritten using a `Ruleset`, which is an ordered collection of individual `Production` rules.
 The crate allows symbols to be mapped to the movement of a [turtle](https://en.wikipedia.org/wiki/Turtle_graphics).
 The resulting graphic can be displayed or saved as an image.